Analysis | The GOP has no clue what to do about Marjorie Taylor Greene

 But as far back as January, it was pretty clear in which direction Greene was headed.
 Many GOP members of Congress have tolerated the exploits of the more extreme elements of their party — including Donald Trump — in the name of cohesion.
 They’ve dealt with problematic members like former congressman Steve King (R-Iowa), whom the GOP ultimately stripped of his committees for questioning why terms like “white nationalist” and “white supremacist” were offensive.

-But Greene clearly either truly believes the bizarre things she says or views them as her ticket to political relevance, or both, and her provocations have been much more frequent just four months into her congressional tenure.
+But Greene clearly either truly believes the bizarre things she says or views them as her ticket to political relevance — or both — and her provocations have been much more frequent just four months into her congressional tenure.
 The still-emerging, wild videos of her harassing the likes of Rep. Alexandria Ocasio-Cortez (D-N.Y.) before her service in Congress only reinforces how far she’s willing to go.
 And unlike Trump, she’s only one of more than 200 members, so the party doesn’t really need her; it’s just a hassle to try to get rid of her.

-She also briefly hit back pretty hard Tuesday, quote-tweeting a user who labeled McCarthy a “moron” and “feckless,” using a censored word that is not suitable or a family newspaper.
+She also briefly hit back pretty hard Tuesday, quote-tweeting a user who labeled McCarthy a “moron” and “feckless,” using a censored word that is not suitable for a family newspaper.
 She quickly deleted the tweet.

 What the latest episode also betrays is just how utterly desperate all of this is.
 Whatever one thinks of “vaccine passports” or mask mandates, there is no universe in which either are comparable to Nazi Germany and the Holocaust.
 Even if you think there is some kind of tiny parallel and that you’ve been misunderstood as implying a broader one, maybe just take the “L” and move on to other things.

-Doubling down after all of it shows this is a game that Greene intends upon continuing to play.
+Doubling down after it all shows this is a game that Greene intends to continue playing.
 She seems intent upon creating headaches for her party’s leaders, and if her initial response to McCarthy is any indication, she feels no real loyalty to him or duty to keep the peace.

-Leaders like McCarthy need to ask themselves with every passing day is how much worse it’s going to get before she forces them to truly do something about it.
+Leaders like McCarthy need to ask themselves with every passing day how much worse it’s going to get before she forces them to truly do something about it.
 You can dismiss any of the above as isolated events involving an attention-seeking freshman.
 But taken as a whole, given the frequency just four months into her tenure, it’s almost impossible to picture this being manageable for the foreseeable future.
 (It’s almost as if certain people wrote about how the situation was untenable from the start.)

 About the best thing Greene has going for her is that Congress won’t be back in session until mid-June, meaning any fervor for further sanctions will probably have died down by then.
 But if her very recent past is predicate, it’s only a matter of time before there’s something else.
 And that something also will in all likelihood, at some point, be worse.